 Service reliability has proven to be a major challenge for Vermonters.
-Of responses to the VCBB's public survey, 40 percent cited reliability issues as being one of their chief complaints about their Internet experience, and 22 percent of survey respondents (as of August 8, 2023) indicated that they experience Internet outages, an inability to place or take video calls, or an inability to download or stream video content at least twice a week (with 22 percent indicating they experience those issues at least once a day).
+40 percent of survey respondents cited reliability issues as being one of their chief complaints about their Internet experience, and 22 percent of survey respondents (as of August 8, 2023) indicated that they experience Internet outages, an inability to place or take video calls, or an inability to download or stream video content at least twice a week (with 22 percent indicating they experience those issues at least once a day).
 Issues of service reliability were also brought up during every listening session held by VCBB related to this project.